Jean Meeus

-Jean Meeus (born 12 December 1928) is a Belgian meteorologist and amateur astronomer specializing in celestial mechanics, spherical astronomy, and mathematical astronomy.
+Jean Meeus (born 12 December 1928) is a Belgian meteorologist and astronomer specializing in celestial mechanics, spherical astronomy, and mathematical astronomy.

 Meeus studied mathematics at the University of Leuven in Belgium, where he received the Degree of Licentiate in 1953.
 From then until his retirement in 1993, he was a meteorologist at Brussels Airport.

 Awards and honors

 In 1986, he won the Amateur Achievement Award of the Astronomical Society of the Pacific.
 The main belt asteroid 2213 Meeus was named after him by the International Astronomical Union in 1981 for his contributions to the field.